African-American libraries: History

 In 1901 a Carnegie Library is built at Tuskegee Institute.
 In 1926 the Schomburg Center is established in New York City with the collection of historian Arturo Alfonso Schomburg's collection of materials.
 The library at Cheyney University of Pennsylvania was built in 1909, funded by Andrew Carnegie.

 In 1954 the U.S. Supreme Court's Brown v.
 Board of Education decision ruled "separate but equal" unconstitutional.
 Eliza Atkins Gleason established a training program for African-American librarians.

 Edward Christopher Williams was one of the first professionally trained black librarians.
 He worked at Western Reserve University in Cleveland, Ohio.
 Catherine Latimer became a librarian at the New York Public Library and headed its Division of Negro Literature, History and Prints.
 Dorothy Porter Wesley wrote bibliographies of African-American literature at Howard University.
 Carla Hayden became a Librarian of Congress.

 List of libraries related to African-American history

-Libraries in the United States with collections and research materials related to the history of African Americans include;
+Libraries in the United States with archives, special collections and research materials related to the history of African Americans include: